Revised August 2021.

 It’s about how our cultural upbringing blinds us to ethical problems.
+A type of cognitive bias.
 It’s about how if everyone else is doing something, we don’t question it.
-It’s about how we engage emotionally in some types of animals (typically furry ones with big eyes and floppy ears) and not others, and it’s about the usefulness of sometimes trying to be rational in order to reassess what you’re doing to animals that you don’t engage emotionally to.
+It’s about how we engage emotionally in some types of animals (typically furry ones with big eyes and floppy ears) and not others, and it’s about the usefulness of sometimes trying to be rational in order to reassess what you’re doing to animals that you don’t relate emotionally to.

 This time, I took a look at my crab-fishing behaviour, and I didn’t like it.
 So I changed it.
 And I taught my kids an important lesson of empathy and rational thinking, too.

 Have you ever done the same, breaking with norms you grew up with, and changing how you interact with other animals?